gaykun1/Foodie-Hub/README.md

 # 🍔 FoodieHub — Food Delivery Service

-FoodieHub is a full-stack web application for online food ordering, featuring a shopping cart, order management, and Stripe payment integration.
+FoodieHub is a full-stack web application for online food ordering, featuring real-time navigating map of courier and product, a shopping cart, order management, and Stripe payment integration.
 Built to practice modern web development: from frontend UI to backend APIs and secure payments.

 ---